Strings

 -

-is a user-defined type with a constructor (::new()
+Stringis a user-defined type with a constructor (::new()) and methods likes.push_str(..). -

 The

-indicates that this is a reference.
-We will cover references later, so for now just think of&str
+&in&strindicates that this is a reference.
+We will cover references later, so for now just think of&stras a unit meaning “a read-only string”. -

 The commented-out line is indexing into the string by byte position.

-does not end on a character boundary, so the program panics.
+12..13does not end on a character boundary, so the program panics.
 Adjust it to a range that does, based on the error message. -

 Raw strings allow you to create a

-on either side of the quotes:fn main() { println!(r#"<a href="link.html">link</a>"#); println!("<a href=\"link.html\">link</a>"); }
+&strvalue with escapes disabled:r"\n" == "\\n".
+You can embed double-quotes by using an equal amount of#on either side of the quotes:fn main() { println!(r#"<a href="link.html">link</a>"#); println!("<a href=\"link.html\">link</a>"); }